SyberxSpace/KTANE_IRL/Supporting_Libraries/README.md

 • [0TA](https://github.com/SyberxSpace/KTANE_IRL/tree/master/Supporting_Libraries/0TA) based on https://github.com/SensorsIot/ESP32-OTA

-Use these libraries at your own risk as I cannot guarantee compatability or predictable behavoir in all scenarios.
+Use these libraries at your own risk as I cannot guarantee compatibility or predictable behavior in all scenarios.

 # Other Resources